 South Node Eclipse Remediation + Rituals

 In my other Eclipse Misconceptions post, I talked about how Eclipses are not good times to perform typical lunar rituals having to do with abundance, growth, or protection.
 In this post, we’ll talk about some appropriate mundane and ritual activities to do during Eclipses.
-South Node eclipses specifically, since one is happening January 5th, 2019 at 5:29 PM Pacific Time.
+South Node eclipses specifically, since one is occurring December 25-26 (check these links for more info on visibility and exact time in your location)

 Ketu is the Vedic term for the descending Lunar Node, AKA Dragon’s Tail.
 The Vedic tradition works a lot with the Nodes and offers us much in the way of lore and remedial guidance.